 Although our DNA does not change, technology does.
 Our capacity for genetic testing has advanced from simple genotyping, which determines the genetic variants that an individual possesses, to genetic sequencing, which examines the exact order of DNA base pairs.
 In simpler terms, genotyping highlights specific spelling errors in a sentence, while genetic sequencing checks the whole sentence for mistakes, including grammar and spelling.
 As the capacity for genetic testing has increased (indicated in the increased detection rate from 90% to 99%), a large number of genetic conditions have been added to the panel.

-Our genetic counselor, Melissa Ramos, offers a piece of advice:
+Our genetic counselor, Scott Weissman, offers a piece of advice:

 “Similar to other genetic tests, technology continues to improve, and we are learning more about genetic conditions every day.
 It’s the same for carrier screening.
 It’s no longer the “one and done” type of test that it used to be.”